REPAIR-MDS – a ground breaking clinical trial for low/intermediate risk MDS

 Where are the trial sites?

-The trial is taking place throughout the UK, is coordinated by the University of Warwick’s Clinical Trials Unit and will be open in around 30 hospitals and aims to recruit 120 patients.
+The trial is taking place throughout the UK, is coordinated by the University of Warwick’s Clinical Trials Unit and was open in around 30 hospitals.

 Follow the link to the REPAIR-MDS website for a regularly updated list of REPAIR-MDS trial sites